 The didactic curriculum of the Master of Medical Science Program is tightly integrated and scheduled for the four continuous semesters of the first year.
 The senior clinical year of the educational program is comprised of clinical rotations throughout the United States.
-Anesthesiology didactic courses and basic science didactic course s are scheduled on an annual basis.
-All didactic courses must be successfully completed before a student may advance to the senior year.
+Anesthesiology didactic courses and basic science didactic courses are scheduled on an annual basis.
+All first-year didactic courses must be successfully completed before a student may advance to the senior year.

-If a first-year student meets either of the following criteria in any semester of the first year, then that student may be offered a leave of absence for academic reasons:
+If a first-year student receives a D in any course, then that student may be eligible for a leave of absence for academic reasons.